maximmaxim345/yoga_pro_9i_gen9_linux/README.md

 ### Limit battery charging threshold

-You can enable the battery conservation mode, which limits the charging threshold to around ??? to prolong battery lifespan.
+You can enable the battery conservation mode, which limits the maximum battery charge level to around 80%, to prolong battery lifespan.

 You can setup a service by running: